Wilderness First Aid

 High Adventure Base requirement

-one person , preferably two, (either an advisor or a youth participant) in each crew be currently certified in Wilderness First Aid and CPR from the American Heart Association, the American Red Cross or the equivalent.
-Wilderness First Aid is a sixteen-hour course designed to help in situations when help is not readily available.
+Philmont, Northern Tier, Florida Sea Base, Summit Bechtel Reserve and all council-operated high adventure bases require that a least two persons (either adults or youth participants) in each crew be currently certified in Wilderness First Aid and CPR from the American Heart Association, the American Red Cross, or the equivalent.
+Wilderness First Aid is a sixteen-hour course designed to help in situations when professional medical assistance is not readily available.
 Several hours may be required for high adventure base staff to reach a remote backcountry location after a message is delivered to the nearest staffed camp.
 First aid and CPR training will result in proper and prompt attention being given to injuries and/or illnesses.
-You must present current certification cards upon check in to verify this requirement.
+You must present current certification cards upon check-in to verify this requirement.